 Installing and Configuring Certificates

+Go to the Certificate Authorities Used by Campus Services page, and find the InCommon section.
+You will need to trust AddTrust External CA Root to make a secure connection to LDAP.
 Installation and configuration instructions depend on the LDAP client you are using.
-Check your LDAP client documentation for instructions.
+Check your LDAP client documentation for installation instructions.

 LDAP Write Access Changes